astronomersiva/lego/README.md

 * Supports Liquid templates.
 * Supports minification and uglification of JS and CSS file(with `.browserlist.rc`).
 * Does asset revision of CSS and JS files.
+* Generates images for various resolutions and automatically inserts `picture` elements with the corresponding `source` elements.
 * Minifies output HTML.
+* Supports including html in md by implementing a custom md syntax. `::: include table.html :::`.
 * Live-reload during development.
 * Copies CNAME to `build` directory, so will work with GH Pages.
-* Supports including html in md by implementing a custom md syntax. `::: include table.html :::`.

 ### Directory structure